Fill one form and get quotes for cable assemblies from multiple manufacturers

 Introduction

-Flat Panel Antennas (FPA) at the K band (27.5-30 GHz) are at the forefront of future technology for Low Earth Orbit (LEO).
-FPAs are favored due to their tracking ability, low profile, and easy installation.
+Flat Panel Antennas (FPA) at Ka-band (27.5-30 GHz) are the forefront of future technology for Low Earth Orbit (LEO).
+FPAs are favoured due to their tracking ability, low profile, and easy installation.
 The antenna presented here is a flat panel phased array beam steering antenna for Satellite Communication (SATCOM) applications at Ka-band.
 It has a low profile while still offering a high gain with 64 elements (8x8).
 The antenna is electronically steerable with the capability of steering from -60 to +60 degrees in both Azimuth and Elevation directions.
-The proposed antenna array works at a wide bandwidth (3.5 GHz) at the Ka-band (27.5-31 GHz.
+The proposed antenna array works at wide bandwidth (3.5 GHz) at Ka-band (27.5-31 GHz).
 It can be configured as right-hand circular polarisation (RHCP) or left-hand circular polarisation (LHCP) to meet customers' needs.
 The phased-array antenna uses third-party beamforming Integrated Circuits (IC) for amplitude and phase manipulation to steer the beam to a desirable angle and shape the radiation pattern.

 Design Description